mechanoChem/defectsElasticity/readme.md

 Overview
 =======================================================================
 defectsElasticity code is an isogeometric analysis based code, for solving the partial differential equations.
-Currently it includes two initBoundValueProblems
+Currently it includes two initBoundValueProblems.

 1.structure problem [S. Rudraraju, A. Van der Ven, K. Garikipati, “Three dimensional iso-geometric solutions to general boundary value problems of Toupin's theory of gradient elasticity at finite strains“, Computer Methods in Applied Mechanics and Engineering, 2014]

 2.defects represents by force dipole [Z, Wang, S. Rudraraju, K. Garikipati, “A three dimensional field formulation, and isogeometric solutions to point and line defects using Toupin's theory of gradient elasticity at finite strains”, Journal of the Mechanics and Physics of Solids, 2016]